 Julius is an experienced member of public sector boards including the Australian National Training Authority and the Victorian Skills Commission.
 He is the Chair of the Portable Long Service Benefit Authority.
 He was a Fair Work Commissioner from 2010 to 2017 and holds expertise in recruitment, performance management and discipline.
 He holds a Bachelor of Arts (Honours) from the Australian National University and has undertaken mediator training at Harvard and Bond universities and the Judicial College in Victoria.
 He continues as a workplace advisor, investigator and consultant.
 Julius is appointed to the Review Division.

 Mr Michael Stefanovic AM appointed November 2020

-Michael holds 35 years of investigative experience with Australian and intergovernmental agencies.
-From 1985 to 1999 with Victoria Police, he worked in the drug squad; in criminal investigations; homicide; and transit safety attaining the rank of sergeant.
-After leaving mainstream policing he served as a war crimes investigator for the United Nations in The Hague; as a lecturer at the NSW Police College; manager of external investigations for the World Bank; director of investigations for the United Nations and director of investigations for the Royal Commission into the Management of Police Informants.
-Currently, he is director of compliance operations with the Department of Justice and Community Services.
-He was admitted as a Member of the Order of Australia for his significant service to international relations.
-Michael holds an Associate Diploma in Police Studies (Chisholm) a Bachelor of Arts – Police Studies (Monash), a Graduate Diploma in Organisational Behaviour (Swinburne), a Master of Arts – Police Studies (Exeter, UK) and Master of Laws – International Criminal Law (Sussex, UK).
+Michael holds 35 years of investigative experience with Australian and intergovernmental agencies being admitted as a Member of the Order of Australia for this significant service.
+Having served Victoria Police for 14 years in various roles he attained the rank of sergeant.
+Michael has lectured at the NSW Police College, directed investigations for the Royal Commission into the Management of Police Informants and currently, is Victoria’s Chief Municipal Inspector.
+He holds an Associate Diploma in Police Studies (Chisholm), a Bachelor of Arts – Police Studies (Monash), a Graduate Diploma in Organisational Behaviour (Swinburne), a Master of Arts – Police Studies (Exeter UK) and Master of Laws – International Criminal Law (Sussex, UK).
 Michael is appointed to the Review Division.